esl/MongooseIM/doc/operation-and-maintenance/Logging-fields.md

 ## Macros for logging unexpected requests

 `gen_server` processes sometimes receive messages they couldn't process.
-We use macroses to log such events (just because you would need them in each `gen_server` module).
+We use macros to log such events (just because you would need them in each `gen_server` module).

 We don't need to log state or state names for such events.